momentum-mod/docs/content/docs/guide/ranking_cosmetic_xp.md

 > There are no 'base completion points'; the formula system somewhat accounts for this, but we've determined that it is not worth having a system of its own

-<sub>Aside -- Motivation;</sub>
+### Aside -- Motivation

-<sub>Times ranked beyond the top10 are awarded points according to 2 systems: the Group system, and a Formula system.
+Times ranked beyond the top10 are awarded points according to 2 systems: the Group system, and a Formula system.
 The group system rewards discrete bundles of points for players ranking within certain 'percentile' blocks.
 The formula system awards points simply according to a formula with a single parameter -- the player's rank.
 The group system should award more points than the formula system; it should be the primary goal of the player to improve to the next group.
-The formula system simply provides bonus ranked points for improving within a group, so the player does not feel like intermediate improvements are a waste of effort.</sub>
+The formula system simply provides bonus ranked points for improving within a group, so the player does not feel like intermediate improvements are a waste of effort.

 ### WRs and Top10s system